NOSiCode-CV/igrp-platform-access-management/IAM_SYNCHRONIZATION.md

 - This avoids transient failures when creating users with roles referencing missing roles.

 ### 8.3 Conflict Detection & Resolution
-- Decision: DB always wins by default.
+- For roles, permissions and departments: DB always wins by default.
+- For users: provider wins.

 ---